blackdigital-br/easy-safe-editor-js/readme.md

 ## Warning

-**This project is evolving, and we cannot guarantee compatibility between versions yet.**
+**This project is in constant development and we cannot guarantee compatibility with future versions.**

 ## Installation